Law

 - Click on a journal title of your choice to get the Call number

-Approach appropriate shelf in the Special Collections section to retrieve the journal.
+- Go to the correct shelf in the Special Collections section to find the journal.

 How to access e-Journals